Okabe-Rintarou-0/Minik8s/README.md

 #### Structure

-`Kubelet` in each node will collect runtime statuses through `docker stats`, including cpu and memory utilization.
+`Kubelet` in each node will collect runtime status through `docker status`, including cpu and memory utilization.
 All these statuses will be published to a certain topic, on which both `api-server` and `controller-manager` are watching.

 Here is a shared cache in the `controller-manager`.
 It can receive the statuses published by `kubelet` and do `incremental synchronization`.
-In the meanwhile, `api-server` will persist these statuses into `etcd`, a distributed K-V store system.
+Meanwhile, `api-server` will persist these statuses into `etcd`, a distributed K-V store system.
 `etcd` is the one who truly indicates the status of the whole system.
 So, the cache in the `controller-manager` has to periodically do full synchronization with `api-server`, in order to stay consistent with `etcd`.